Beliavsky/Autoregression/README.md

 # OpenAI Codex Fortran experiment

 On Windows, I used OpenAI Codex CLI to generate the code here, using the instructions in prompt.txt.
+The `Approval Mode` was `Full Access`.
 The code was required to run with gfortran and ifx with debugging options and to pass `fortitude check`.
 The code is commented so that documentation can be created using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).
 Here is sample truncated output of the program: